 It's a drone that comes in from Mexico, as I understand it.

-Violating our airspace, making sure that whatever smuggling is going on, human trafficking, drug trafficking, that it can they can know exactly where our security forces are.
+And we're not allowed to do a thing violating our airspace, making sure that whatever smuggling is going on, human trafficking, drug trafficking, that they can know exactly where our security forces are.

 Why would we need a warrant to take that out of the air?